mythology-and-legends-in-warfare

 Frontier Warfare and Military Innovation

-Reinforcement of Chivalric Codes
+Reinforcement and Evolution of Chivalric Codes

 Integration of Baltic Nobility into European Knighthood